FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 During a simulation run, a Conveyor that is initially empty begins operation as soon as it receives its first item.
 Each item requires a fixed transport time to reach the opposite end of the belt.
-The time delay to transport an item on the conveyor is calculated as item_length × conveyor_capacity / conveyor_speed.
+The time delay to transport an item on the conveyor is calculated as conveyor_length / conveyor_speed.
 A new item can be added only after item_length/ conveyor_speed amount of time is incurred after the last item is put on the belt.
 The conveyor continues moving until the leading item reaches the destination node (dest_node).
 If the destination node does not accept the item, the conveyor enters a STALLED state.

  - An accumulating conveyor can continue to accept new items while stalled, provided there is remaining capacity.

  - A non-accumulating conveyor cannot accept new items while stalled.

- During its operation, the source transitions through the following states:
+ During its operation, the conveyor transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase.